 Build Time Increased

 Working with an in-situ builder in the country or regional areas can also lead to extra-long build times.
 Some even experience a situation where their build time is double what they initially promised.

 Depending on your location, there may be a shortage of local builders, and as a result, you might have to wait weeks or months before you can start your new home build.

 If you are unable to find local builders, the distance for metropolitan construction teams to travel to your property, and to get materials delivered to the rural site, results in a huge amount of downtime, adding a significant amount of time to your build timeline.

 Preliminary Reports and Ratings

-Before you can start building in any location, but especially in country or regional areas, several preliminary reports and ratings need to be obtained.
-Which ones are relevant to you will depend on your location and your unique site conditions and surrounds.
+Before you can start building in any location, but especially in the country or regional areas, several preliminary reports and ratings need to be obtained.
+Which ones are relevant to you will depend on your location and your unique site conditions and surroundings.